New York and Long Island Domestic Violence Defense Attorneys

 Long Island Domestic Violence Attorney

 Zealous enforcement of domestic abuse laws puts many decent men on the defensive, facing trumped-up criminal charges and being forced to leave their own homes.
-If you have been charged with domestic assault or served with an order of protection, contact The Law Office of Elliot S. Schlissel immediately to discuss your rights.
+If you have been charged with domestic assault or served with an order of protection, contact The Law Offices of Schlissel DeCorpo immediately to discuss your rights.

 We handle many cases in which men are removed from their house under a temporary protection order filed by a wife, girlfriend or ex-spouse.
 Law enforcement is sensitive to alleged threats of violence, and the courts err on the side of the woman’s rights.